 The ongoing COVID-19 pandemic has significantly increased economic and demand uncertainty.
-It is likely that the current pandemic or continued spread of COVID-19 will cause a significant economic recession.
-At this time, we cannot predict the duration of any business disruption and the ultimate impact of COVID-19 on our business, including the depth and duration of the economic impact to our residential and business customers' ability to pay for our products and services including the impact of extended unemployment benefits and other stimulus packages and what assistance we may provide to our customers.
+It is likely that the current pandemic and continued spread of COVID-19 will cause a significant economic recession.
+At this time, we cannot predict the duration of any business disruption and the ultimate impact of COVID-19 on our business, including the depth and duration of the economic impact to household formation and growth and our residential and business customers' ability to pay for our products and services including the impact of extended unemployment benefits and other stimulus packages.
+We expect that some of the COVID-19 programs may result in incremental churn and bad debt during the remainder of the year.
 In addition, there is uncertainty regarding the impact of government emergency declarations, the ability of our suppliers and vendors to provide products and services to us, the pace of new housing construction, changes in business spend in our local and national ad sales business, the effects to our employees' health and safety and resulting reorientation of our work activities, and the risk of limitations on the deployment and maintenance of our services (including by limiting our customer support and on-site service repairs and installations).
 The degree to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to, the duration and spread of the outbreak, its severity, the actions to contain the virus or treat its impact, and how quickly and to what extent normal economic and operating conditions can resume.